Snoozy/marble-ios/README.md

 Handle auth token expiration.

-Add an option to logout.
+-- Add an option to logout.
+(Test)

 Add a popup tableview when typing in a textfield involving Group names.

-New Post UI (implement image button)
+-- New Post UI (Test)

-New Repost UI < Cell and make
+New Repost UI < Cell and make storyboard... also considering how to display post without it being awkward on iOS

 **Other:**